 Functionality cookies allow the website to remember choices you make, such as changes you have made to the text size, fonts and other parts of web pages that you can customise.

 See full details of all our cookies below.

-You can block or delete cookies from this site in your browser settings.
+You may manage your cookie preferences by clicking on the button below, alternatively you can block or delete cookies from this site in your browser settings.
 To find out more about cookies, including how to see what cookies have been set and how to manage and delete them, visit www.aboutcookies.org or www.allaboutcookies.org.

 However, please remember that cookies are often used to enable and improve certain functions on our website.
 If you decide not to allow some or all of the cookies on our site, we cannot guarantee how our site will perform for you and certain parts of the site may not work.